Day Trading Terminology Every Trader MUST Understand

 Chart Time Frames: Trades can choose to use a multitude of time frames.
 I personally use the 5min time frame and have found this one is the most commonly used among day traders.
 I also use the 1min time frame for quick entries, and the daily time frame to understand the overall history of a stock.

 Technical Indicators: Technical indicators, or studies, help us interpret current price action.
 These lag slightly behind the price action, so Candle Stick Patterns will almost always be more valuable than technical indicators.

-Moving Averages: Moving averages are a technical indicator that tell us the average price of a stock over a period of time.
+Moving Averages: (see complete definition) Moving averages are a technical indicator that tell us the average price of a stock over a period of time.
 They can be either Simple Moving Averages, or Exponential Moving Averages.
 An Exponential Moving Average weights recent price action heavier than older price action.
 This means the moving average will move faster in response to recent moves.
-I use EMA’s on my charts.
+I use Exponential Moving Averages on my charts.

 Relative Strength Index: Relative Strength Index (RSI), is an oscillating indicator that moves between 0 and 100.
 A stock with an RSI of 0 has been oversold and may be due for a bounce.
 A stock with an RSI of 100 is extremely overbought and may be due for a reversal.
 When combined with candle stick patterns this can be a helpful indicator.

 MACD: Moving Average Convergence Divergence (MACD) indicator is another oscillating indicator.
 This measures the distance between moving averages.
 If the moving averages are moving apart a stock is moving quickly, if they are coming close together, a stock has changed directions and is returning to balance.
 If they are close together, the stock isn’t moving in much of any direction.